rwillians/rinha-de-compilers--elixir-transcompiler/README.md

 end
 ```

 And that's it.
-Now the `.rinha` code is Elixir code; get's compiled as Elixir code and runs as beam-vm's code using ERTS (Erlang's Runtime System).
+Now the `.rinha` code is Elixir code; get's compiled as Elixir code; and runs as any Elixir code.

 ## Where to find me